-Holding up his glass, Mo said, ‘you may stay as long as you wish or until your physical body calls you back to its domain.
-Meanwhile, there are several areas you may wish to visit while you’re on this side, however, consider this your base for studies and, possibly, for entertaining.’
+Holding up his glass, Mo said, ‘you may stay as long as you wish or until your physical body calls you back.
+Meanwhile, there are several areas you may wish to visit while you’re on this side so consider this your base for studies and possibly, entertaining.’

 ‘Entertaining?
 Who would I be entertaining?’

-With the recent revelations about my current state of existence, I realised my winter holiday would have to be extended further into Chile’s late summer and perhaps much longer.
+With the recent revelations about my current state of existence, I realised my winter holiday would now be extended into Chile’s late summer, and who knows, possibly much longer.
 I wasn’t complaining, though.
 Except for female company, or the absence thereof, I had everything I needed in this Mountain paradise.

 Soon I was practising my new hyperdrive agility.
 Such fun!
 I went down to the chasm to hop across as if to say; look at me, there’s nothing to it; nothing to fear.
 I now realised you can never be lost or harmed when you’re immortal, so there’s no reason to fear anything.
 This was a revelation to me since I always believed that when the body dies, it’s all over.

-Yet, there remained other fears hidden within, still unrecognised, that I still had to come to terms with.
-For now, though, I felt happy to freely exist in this dimension beyond the cares of my old world.
+Nevertheless, other fears remained hidden within I had yet to come to terms with.
+For now, however, I felt happy to freely exist in this dimension beyond the cares of my old world.

 As I contemplated what might have happened during my freefall, I couldn’t help feeling sorry for my poor, unfortunate body laid up in a London hospital.
 Hard to believe it could have survived such a plunge, I thought.
 At least I didn’t experience the pain it must have felt.
-I wondered, if I wasn’t conscious of the pain, could there have been pain?
-I wasn’t sure; perhaps it’s like the tree falling in the forest; it's not perceived unless there’s a perceiver to perceive.
+I wondered if I wasn’t conscious of the pain… could there have been pain?
+I wasn’t sure; maybe it’s like the tree falling in the forest; it's not perceived unless there’s a perceiver to perceive.

-In the days ahead, my new skills as an aerial gymnast were exhilarating and most amazing.
-I bounded around on every mountain peak I could find in the surrounding sierras, feeling a little like Superman, flashing about, except there was no flying between ports.
+In the days ahead, my new skills as an aerial gymnast were amazing and exhilarating as I bounded around on every mountain peak I could find in the surrounding sierras, feeling a little like Superman, flashing about, except there was no flying between ports.

 At first, I didn’t go too far, only teleporting to positions or objects I could see from the summit.
 With Eli and Mo being my only tether in this reality, I didn’t wish to venture too far should something go wrong.

 What a strange turn of events this was!
-Not only had my travel plans changed, my body had changed too.
-In fact, most substantially.
+Not only had my travel plans changed; my body had changed too… most substantially.
 Or was it less substantially?
-Now that I was able to admit my new state of existence, I became aware of how limited I had remained since my fall, even though I had the capacity to do all I was doing now.
+Now that I could admit my new state of existence, I was aware of how limited I had remained since my fall, even though I had the capacity to do all I was now doing.
 This realisation was an important lesson for me to remember.
-In the future, I would take my shackles off and refuse to be confined by limiting beliefs and fear!
+In the future, I would take my shackles off and refuse to remain confined by beliefs and fear!

 Still, I didn’t understand the mechanics of the teleporting process.
 ‘How was it possible,’ I asked Mo, ‘to maintain bodily continuity between two spatial points and not be temporarily annihilated, especially when leaving one location and being reconstituted in another?’

 ‘Try to appreciate,’ he said, ‘the time-space continuum is a mental construct and not a material reality, so you’re not dragging your body’s electrons through the aether, from one place to another.
-Physicists on earth have already discovered in their laboratories that electrons seem to pop in and out of existence for no apparent reason.
+Physicists on earth have already discovered electrons seemly pop in and out of existence for no apparent reason.
 From where they come and where they go… they know not.

 ‘They seem to exist in one spot, then suddenly in another, here and there, just as with your teleporting, jumping from one orbit to another without travelling through intervening space.
 With electrons bilocating in various locations simultaneously, it’s as if space and time don’t even exist in the subatomic world.

-‘Though this has been regularly demonstrated, no one seems to understand how this is possible, other than acknowledging that things are much different and expansive than what was assumed in the Newtonian days.
+‘Even when this can be demonstrated, as it often is, no one seems to understand how it’s possible, other than acknowledging that things are much different and expansive than assumed in the Newtonian days.
 Since all subatomic particles remain inextricably entangled with conscious intent, your current body can respond even more immediately in this rarified spirit dimension.
 Like the electron, you just show up wherever you intend without transitioning through space.’

 ‘I would never have thought my conscious intent could be that effective,’ I said.
-‘It’s one thing to say this happens with an electron, yet never with a person.
-Still, how can you argue when it happens to you.
-That’s rather shocking to think about.’
+‘It’s one thing to say this happens with an electron, but never with a person.
+Yet, how can you argue when it happens to you.
+It’s shocking to think about.’

 ‘It is,’ Mo said, ‘even by those scientists who understand the body is just an aggregate of electrons.
+Welcome to the quantum world.
 As Niels Bohr once said: If quantum mechanics hasn’t profoundly shocked you, you haven’t understood it yet.

 ‘This phenomenon is another example of one of the reasons the world’s narrow beliefs simply don’t apply here,’ Eli said.
 ‘Nothing, especially human perceptions, can ever limit the parameters of the rarified spiritual domain.
 The third-dimensional continuum of space and time can only, at best, provide an appearance of objective reality.
 The truth is, at the source, there is no separation between what’s subjective and objective; they are one.
 Again, as within, so without.